Graduates: Applying for Financial Aid

 We will review all submitted information.

-New College of Business graduate students will receive an award notification through
+New graduate students will receive an award notification through email.
+Returning

-an award notification in the mail.
-Returning graduate students will receive an award
+graduate students will receive an award notification through email beginning March

 All students will view, accept, and/or decline financial aid on BannerWeb.